-The retired diplomat tells Shirley Lau about heading the German consulate in Hong Kong, having his flat bugged in communist Prague and his new career as an artist.
+The retired diplomat talks about heading the German consulate in Hong Kong, having his flat bugged in communist Prague and his new career as an artist.

 THE MADONNA AND ME I was born shortly after the end of the second world war.
 In my hometown, Munich (in Germany), boys like me used to play over the ruins of damaged buildings.
 I loved drawing and was good at it.
 At school I would make portraits of my classmates and sell them.
 Once I drew a portrait of the Madonna with a chalk on the classroom blackboard.
 None of the teachers wanted to wipe it off and it stayed there for three days.
 That was an enormous boost to my confidence!